Jessica Jones (TV series): Marvel Cinematic Universe tie-ins

-Jessica Jones is the second of the ordered Netflix series, after Daredevil, and was followed by Luke Cage and Marvel's Iron Fist, which led to the miniseries, The Defenders.
+Jessica Jones is the second of the ordered Netflix series, after Daredevil, and was followed by Luke Cage and Iron Fist, which led to the miniseries, The Defenders.
 In November 2013, Disney CEO Bob Iger stated that, if the characters prove popular on Netflix, "It's quite possible that they could become feature films," which Sarandos echoed in July 2015.
 In August 2014, Vincent D'Onofrio, who played Wilson Fisk in Daredevil, stated that after the "series stuff with Netflix", Marvel has "a bigger plan to branch out".
 In March 2015, Loeb spoke on the ability for the series to cross over with the MCU films and the ABC television series, saying, "It all exists in the same universe.
 As it is now, in the same way that our films started out as self-contained and then by the time we got to The Avengers, it became more practical for Captain America to do a little crossover into Thor 2 and for Bruce Banner to appear at the end of Iron Man 3.
 We have to earn that.
 The audience needs to understand who all of these characters are and what the world is before you then start co-mingling in terms of where it's going."

 On specific crossovers with Daredevil, which had completed its first season by the time Jessica Jones began casting, Loeb said "they're in the same area.
 In some cases they are in the same neighborhood.
 One of the things that is important to us is, when you enter the police station, it's the same police station.
 When you go to the hospital, you start to see the same people.
 [But] we don't want people suddenly going, 'Wait, is that Matt Murdock that's walking down the street?'
 Because that's going to feel odd, and in a weird way feel false."
 On existing in the MCU, specifically in the same world as the other Netflix series, Rosenberg said, "Jessica Jones is a very, very different show than Daredevil.
-We exist in a cinematic universe, [and] the mythology of the universe is connected, but they look very different, tonally they're very different ...
+We exist in a cinematic universe, [and] the mythology of the universe is connected, but they look very different, tonally they're very different...
 That was my one concern coming in: Am I going to have to fit into Daredevil or what's come before?
 And the answer is no."